oleg121203/AI-SYSTEMS/README.md

    * Creates these files and directories in the local repository (repo).
    * Generates the initial idea.md file with a project description.
    * Sends the generated structure to the MCP API.
-   * Launches background monitoring processes:
+   * Launches background monitoring processes for logs, tests, and task queues.
-     * **Worker Monitoring**: Checks the status of AI2 workers and requests new tasks when idle.
-     * **Log and Test Monitoring**: Scans logs for errors and automatically runs and analyzes tests.
-     * **GitHub Actions Monitoring**: Analyzes the results of CI/CD test runs.
-     * **Queue Monitoring**: Tracks the sizes of task queues and notifies AI1 for redistribution.

 2. **Planning and Coordination (AI1):**
    * AI1 receives the project structure and idea.md content from the MCP API.